MicrosoftDocs/entra-docs/docs/id-governance/my-access-portal-overview.md

 [!INCLUDE [entra-p2-governance-license.md](../includes/entra-p2-governance-license.md)]

-## Overview page (preview)
+## Overview page

-If an administrator has opted into the Overview page preview, users land on **Overview** when they sign in to the My Access portal.
-Otherwise, users land on **Access packages**.
 The Overview page shows you key tasks that need your attention such as pending requests and reviews.

-Admins can enable/disable the Overview page preview by signing into the Microsoft Entra admin center and navigating to **Entitlement management > Settings > Opt-in Preview Features** and locating **My Access overview page** in the table.
+It is the landing page for the My Access portal.

 ## Discover access packages